zeusrs/TFC/README.md

 Requires JQuery in order to work.

 # Time formatter and calculator
-    Time formatter & calculator auto-formats time values in an input field.
+    Time formatter and calculator auto-formats time values in an input field.
     Formats according to pairs of digits separated by colons pattern.
     It allows to use this input as a calculator.